goozbach-presentation/ansible-sysadvent/index.md

 ## What is Ansible?
 Ansible is most easily described by calling it a "configuration management tool", but it is so much more.

-Written in Python, with an easy to modify architecture, Ansible is built to do more than the common "configuration management" tasks.
+Ansible, written in Python, has an easy to modify architecture, built to do more than the common "configuration management" tasks, and is highly extensible.

-Out of the box, Ansible can be used to:
+Out of the box, Ansible has the following uses:
 - Do your normal configuration management tasks:
     - Create system files via templates
     - Manage software installation using `yum`, `apt`, `gem`, or the like.